PictSure: Pretraining Embeddings Matters for In-Context Learning Image Classifiers: Model Evaluation

 \section{Model Evaluation}

 We evaluated the performance of our PictSure model variations across a diverse range of visual domains.
-Both in-domain and out-of-domain datasets, comprising general, agricultural, and medical imagery, were used for the evaluation, namely \textit{tiered}ImageNet \cite{ren_meta-learning_2018}, \textit{mini}ImageNet \cite{vinyals_matching_2016}, PlantDoc \cite{singh_plantdoc_2020}, Crop Diseases Classification dataset \cite{noauthor_crop_nodate}, Bone Break Classification dataset \cite{curso_bone_2024}, Brain Tumor Classification (MRI) dataset \cite{chakrabarty_brain_nodate}, OrganCMNIST \cite{yang_medmnist_2023}, and FGVC-Aircraft \cite{maji_fine-grained_2013}.
-These datasets were selected to represent a wide array of real-world image classification tasks, ranging from general-purpose images to domain-specific problems.
+Both in-domain and out-of-domain datasets, comprising general, agricultural, and medical imagery were used for the evaluation, namely tieredImageNet \cite{ren_meta-learning_2018}, PlantDoc \cite{singh_plantdoc_2020}, Brain Tumor Classification (MRI) dataset \cite{chakrabarty_brain_nodate}, and OCTMNIST \cite{yang_medmnist_2023}.
+All evaluations use 5-way $k$-shot tasks with $k \in \{1, 5\}$, averaged over 2000 episodes per dataset and reported as mean accuracy $\pm$ standard error.

-The experiments were conducted using a few-shot classification setup with $n$-way $k$-shot tasks, where in each task, $n = 5$ distinct classes are considered, each represented by $k \in \{1, 5\}$ labeled support images.
-Let the support set be denoted as

-where each of the $n$ classes contributes exactly $k$ randomly sampled image-label pairs $(x_i, y_i)$.
-A single query image $x_{nk+1}$ is drawn from one of the selected classes without its label.
-The objective is then to correctly classify the query image using solely the information from $\mathcal{S}$.
-This sampling approach was adopted to ensure class diversity while mitigating potential sampling bias.
-The performance of the model was averaged over 5000 tasks per dataset and reported using mean accuracy and standard error in order to capture both the effectiveness and the consistency of the model.

-\paragraph{Notation.} We introduce the notation \model{A}{}{B,C,D} to refer to our model and training variations in table \ref{tab:fewshot_comparison}. \texttt{A} denotes the embedding model with \texttt{ResNet}, \texttt{ViT} and \texttt{ViT-Trip} representing ResNet18, a vision transformer and a vision transformer with the added triplet loss respectively, as described in section \ref{sec:pretraining_embeddings}.
-A superscript$~^\texttt{p}$ at the end of \texttt{A} denotes that the embedding model was pretrained. \texttt{B} and \texttt{C} denote the learning rate of the transformer body and embedding model respectively, where \texttt{c} means a constant learning rate and \texttt{s} a scheduled learning rate.
-Finally, \texttt{D} is set to \texttt{0} if the embedding model is trained from the start, and to \texttt{t} if the embedding model is frozen during the warm-up phase.
-Consequently \model{res}{pre}{c,c,0} would denote our model using pretrained ResNet embeddings, with constant learning rates and a simultaneous training start for both the transformer body and the embedding model.